rhuss/rhuss.github.io/_posts/2015-07-22-docker-registry-handling.md

 published: true
 ---

-Putting the registry location, which is meta data, into the image name, which is often used like an identifier, is a call for trouble.
+Putting the registry location, which is meta data, into the image name, which is often used like an identifier, is asking for trouble.

 <!-- more -->